librato/librato-rails/README.md

 Report key statistics for your Rails app to [Librato Metrics](https://metrics.librato.com/), easily track your own custom metrics.
 Currently supports Rails 3+.

-**NOTE: This is currently in alpha development and is not yet supported by the Librato team**
+**NOTE: This is currently in alpha development and is not yet officially supported by the Librato team**

 ## Installation